roundcube/roundcubemail/plugins/message_security_info/README.md

 - **Alignment is not PSL-based.** Subdomain/equality only; it does not compute organizational domains via the Public Suffix List, so it is neither a full DMARC alignment check nor aware of registrable-domain boundaries.
-- **The icon is a summary, not a policy decision.** Without DMARC the combined SPF + DKIM verdict treats an SPF-only pass as green even though SPF does not authenticate the visible From address; the per-check breakdown in the popup shows the detail.
+- **The icon is a summary, not a policy decision.** With no DKIM or DMARC result to weigh against it, an SPF-only pass is green even though SPF does not authenticate the visible From address; the per-check breakdown in the popup shows the detail.